 Collaboration

-The TEEL Lab at Carnegie Mellon University is excited to issue a call for collaboration on the development and deployment of our SAIL Platform and Curriculum.
-We plan to collaborate with faculty at community colleges on offering a variety of hands-on project-based courses as part of community college course offerings.
+The TEEL Lab at Carnegie Mellon University is excited to call for collaboration on the development and deployment of our SAIL Platform and Curriculum.
+We collaborate with faculty at community colleges to offer a variety of hands-on project-based courses as part of community college course offerings.
 We focus on curricula, developed by domain experts, that are targeted to the needs of a variety of learners to prepare them for jobs in the domains of cloud computing, machine learning, and data science, with the goal of helping meet the expected job growth in these fields.
 We prepare learners for these domains by developing foundational skills and providing opportunities to exercise industry’s best practices.
 This collaboration is meant to influence both the curricular content and its delivery while leveraging the expertise of faculty at community colleges in order to best meet the needs of our target learners in terms of career preparedness and the ability to cope with life-challenges that impact the learners’ ability to engage in a sustained upskilling effort.
-Mentorship and professional development in the domain will be made available to collaborating faculty.
+Mentorship and professional development in the domain is available to collaborating faculty.

-Our SAIL platform offers content and scaffolded activities within the Open Learning Initiative (OLI) that integrate with Learning Management Systems that are already in use at community colleges.
+Sail() platform offers content and scaffolded activities that integrate with Learning Management Systems that are already in use at community colleges.
 The design builds on an empirical foundation and software infrastructure emerging from our experience of offering online and hands-on project-based courses since 2013 to Carnegie Mellon's global campuses.
 Our platform offers learn-by-doing projects with scaffolding and opportunities to iterate by using auto-graded projects that provide timely and contextualized feedback.
 We incorporate social learning reflection and feedback cycles for each project, timed and role-based online group learning exercises and rubric-driven peer code-review opportunities.
 All of these are industry-standard job-relevant activities further reinforce the connection between the course content and software engineering best practices.

-The TEEL Lab hopes to partner with community colleges to collaboratively adapt our existing curricular content to create new offerings or augment existing classes within the community college context.
-The SAIL Platform and collaboration is an effort to evaluate the efficacy of our innovative learning methods.
+The TEEL Lab partners with community colleges to collaboratively adapt our existing curricular content to create new offerings or augment existing classes within the community college context.
+The SAIL Platform and collaboration is an effort to evaluate and enhance the efficacy of our innovative learning methods.
 We also are interested in research endeavors to investigate how to incorporate upskilling as part of a learner's current job.

 Positions